 A number of options are available here.
 I can change the name of the datapoint.
 Using the dropdown menu, I can make this datapoint take the value of a field other than ‘source’.
 Using the ‘default value’ menu, I can decide to have this datapoint not take its value from a field at all, but rather define its value as an expression.
 Finally, I can add logical rules to determine conditional values for the datapoint.

 This allows me to create a logical ‘if’ statement: A condition where the value of the datapoint is one thing if a criterion is met, but something else if the criterion is not met.
 I can also create multiple rules to apply to a single datapoint, which allows an even greater level of complexity.

 There is an important similarity between Field Logic and Datapoint Logic.
 Both behaviours are only available to be seen or edited when the editing suite is in advanced mode.
-Both of these concepts involve using conditional ‘if’ statements to control the behaviour of a profile.
+Both of these concepts involve using conditional ‘if’ statements to control the behaviour of a convention.
 However, there is an important difference between.
 Datapoint Logic controls the output value that gets printed into the url in a particular datapoint position.
 Field Logic, on the other hand, controls visual elements of the button matrix, such as which fields or buttons are visible at which times.